jmwohl/Openframe-JSClientDocs/source/index.html.md

 See an example to the right.

 <aside class="notice">
-**Note:** This will expose your API Key publicly, make sure that you understand and accept the implications of this approach.
+<strong>Note:</strong> This will expose your API Key publicly, make sure that you understand and accept the implications of this approach.
 </aside>

 # Contact & Support